dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ---

+## How This Prompt Was Built

+My first instinct was a one-liner:

+> *"Using the Chinook database, write me a SQL query that shows revenue by country,
+> number of customers, and average spend.
+Sort by revenue descending."*

+That would return something, but not something presentable.
+Raw decimals, weak aliases, no comments, no awareness of SQLite's limitations.
+So instead of sending that as-is, I used a structured prompt framework I'd been developing (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) and asked the AI to help me build a technical prompt for SQL around the business question.
+That collaboration produced the following prompt.

+---

 ## The Prompt I Gave the AI

-Rather than asking vaguely for "revenue by country," I used my structured prompt framework and asked the AI to help me build a technical SQL prompt around the business question.
-The result is what I sent:

----

 **🧠 Persona**
 > Act as a senior data analyst who writes clean, well-commented SQL for business stakeholders — not just code that runs, but code that can be read and maintained by others.